 Whether you’re looking to rent your first apartment or plan to move and need to find a new rental, you probably have a list of requirements.
 Near the top of that list, of course, is cost.
 You have to find something you can afford.

 You may also have a lot of “wants.”
-Perhaps you desire parking, a washer/dryer in-unit, central air, or maybe it’s a complex with amenities, such as a gym and pool.
+Perhaps you desire on-site parking, a washer / dryer in-unit, central air, or maybe it’s a complex with amenities, such as a gym and pool.

-But in all your dreaming about the perfect rental, have you given enough consideration to size and location?
-It turns out that there’s a lot more to think about than whether you desire a big space in the country or a studio in the city.
+But in all your dreaming about the perfect rental, have you given enough consideration to the apartment size or location?
+It turns out, there’s a lot more to think about than whether you desire a big space in the country or a studio in the city.